Last Updated on April 18, 2026 by Ioana

 This hotel has a rich history as it has been operating since 1901 in a beautiful Art Nouveau building.
 You can also find the famous Bristol Cafe here serving some delicious cakes and chocolates.

 The hotel has an indoor pool, a fitness center, a sauna, a steam room, and a spa.
-It has all the amenities you need to relax and to enjoy a luxurious stay in capital city of Poland.
+So it has all the amenities you need to relax and to enjoy a luxurious stay in capital city of Poland.

 The hotel is pet friendly, so you can bring your furry friend with you too.